SwiftKickMobile/SwiftAutoLayout/README.md

 ### Customizing Constraints

-SwiftLayout makes use of optional arguments to provide clean code when the constraint criteria of an `.equal` relationship, constant of 0, multiplier of 1, priority of `.required` are used and you want the constraint activated upon creation.
+SwiftLayout makes use of optional arguments to provide clean code when the constraint criteria is an `.equal` relationship, has a constant of 0, multiplier of 1, priority of `.required` and should activate the constraint upon creation.
 To specify custom values, supply the appropriate method with an argument.

 ```swift
 // Simple leading padding of 16 points